 “Armenia has become a regional leader in disaster risk reduction, recognizing it as a precondition of sustainable development,” says Busetto.
 “In recent years the government has accepted the need to invest in disaster preparedness and incorporate it into everything it does, including new laws, rules and regulations that come into effect.”

 At Yerevan’s Zvartnots airport Weeks walks through each area, from baggage claim to the VIP lounge, with a large contingent of workshop participants.
 Along the way he asks them the pointed questions: can the runway support large planes and traffic?
 Are there sufficient bridges to connect to planes and, if not, are there buses?
 Are there lengthy visa and arrival restrictions that can be waived?

-“This programme is all about identifying bottlenecks to the delivery of aid and fixing them,” says Neil Buhne, Director of UNDP’s Geneva office dealing with crisis prevention and recovery.
+“This programme is all about identifying bottlenecks to the delivery of aid and fixing them,” says Neil Buhne, Director of UNDP’s Geneva office.
 “We want to make people pause and ask themselves what the system is lacking and where they can improve it by devising practical contingency plans.”

 In addition to Armenia, DPDHL and UNDP have helped prepare airport staff in other disaster-prone countries including Bangladesh, Dominican Republic, El Salvador, Jordan, Lebanon, Macedonia, Nepal, Panama, Peru, the Philippines, Sri Lanka and Turkey, training more than 500 people in 29 airports.
 The Get Airports Ready for Disaster training course is part of the GoHelp Program of Deutsche Post DHL.
 No stranger to disaster management around the globe, DPDHL maintains Disaster Response Teams who provide logistics support, such as unloading cargo planes and warehousing relief supplies, when requested by the United Nations following a disaster.